 “As women, we usually find it easier than men to talk about how we feel.
 But, some pains go so deep and feel so personal that no one else can fully understand our heartache.
 Even the most empathetic of friends or family can only go so far and no further.”
 Sheila Walsh, The Storm Inside

 I was praying.
 I was wrestling with God – well, actually I thought He was done wrestling with me.
 I thought He had had it with me.
 I thought He had already written me off.
 My nightmares, the thoughts cycling through my mind, the condemnation I felt, the scriptures I was reading, all confirmed to me that I was already headed to the dark abyss.
 Still, I was going to anyone who would listen hoping they had some answer, some loophole, some last-ditch effort to save me.
 Many tried, believe me they tried, but as the quote claims, they didn’t know the very personal heartache I was struggling through.
 I tried to explain it, but the words just came out all wrong and the pain went so very deep that I don’t even think there were words.

 I don’t condone isolation, but I do encourage getting alone with Jesus, handing Him all the broken pieces, and sitting still waiting to hear from Him.
 When all the other voices were drowned out, He showed up in a mighty way (well, he was always there, I was just finally still enough to recognize Him).
 He reminded me that “IT IS FINISHED!”.
 He quieted me with His singing.
 He lavished love on me.
 He bathed me in His mercy and grace.
 He drew me back to the Word, as well as a new understanding of it thanks to some good teachers.
 He reminded me that nothing could separate me from His love.
-He introduced new voices and He showed me that the voices who spoke to me during that dark time loved me so very much…but that only He was my savior.
-He gently ushered me back to a healing community.
-He gave me a new poem of Joy!
+He introduced new voices and He showed me that the voices who spoke to me during that dark time love me…but, that only He is my savior.
+He gently ushered me to a healing community.